 Babies are born with the reflexive ability to grasp.
 While a newborn grasping your finger will melt any new parent’s heart, your 3-week-old baby isn’t doing this intentionally.
-Around 2 months of age, their grasp does become more intentional.
+Around 2 months of age, a young baby’s grasp becomes more intentional.
 And around 3-4 months of age, they will gain the ability to reach out for things to grasp.

 Once babies are able to grasp objects, they can also drop them.
 But there is a difference between a baby dropping an object versus intentionally opening to their hand to let it go.
 The latter skill is referred to as voluntary release.
 Voluntary release begins around 8-9 months of age.
-At this age, babies can drop things on purpose.
-And by 9-10 months they will be learning how to release objects into a specific target.
+At this age, babies should achieve the developmental milestone of dropping objects on purpose.
+And by 9-10 months they will be learning how to release small items into a specific target.

-Over time your child will go from intentional dropping food from their highchair, to helping put toys away, to putting puzzle pieces in a puzzle.
-All of these activities require the skill of voluntary release.
+Baby’s manual dexterity evolves significantly in their first year.
+Over time your child will go from intentionally dropping food from their highchair, to helping put toys away, to putting puzzle pieces in a puzzle.
+All of these fine motor activities require the skill of voluntary release.
+See below for fun activities recommended by an occupational therapist that will develop your child’s fine motor skills.

 Activities for Grasp and Release

 The following activities are listed by level of difficulty, easiest to most difficult.
-The easier activities are great for babies ages 6 to 10 months.
+The easier activities are great for babies ages 6 to 10 months of age.
 By 18-24 months, your child should be able to do the most difficult.
+All of the ideas below are great activities for fine motor development.

 - Intentionally dropping objects or putting objects down